ScooterMageee/mutatis-public/README.md

 | **Self-Hosted** | Enterprise deployment, full control, air-gapped environments |
 | **Cloud** | Scalable infrastructure when you choose to use it |

-Same core.
-Your choice where it runs.

----

-## Use Cases

-- **Personal AI** — A companion that remembers you, running on your hardware
-- **Healthcare** — HIPAA-compliant, on-premise patient memory
-- **Legal** — Attorney-client privilege protected by architecture, not policy
-- **Finance** — Fraud-resistant, duress-aware personal banking AI
-- **Gaming** — NPCs with persistent memory (fits 16ms frame budget at 60fps)

 ---

 ## About